SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 by a URL.

-Command Mapping - A mapping of [@!RFC5730] EPP commands to RESTful EPP.
+Command Mapping - A mapping of [@!RFC5730] EPP commands to RESTful EPP URL resources.

 REPP client - An HTTP user agent performing an REPP request

-REPP server - An HTTP server resposible for processing requests and returning a result in any supported media type.
+REPP server - An HTTP server resposible for processing requests and returning results in any supported media type.

 # Conventions Used in This Document

 XML is case sensitive.
 Unless stated otherwise, XML specifications and examples provided in this document MUST be interpreted in the character case presented to develop a conforming implementation.